Hi, I’m Jakob!

 More about me here.
 I am looking forward to build up a highly motivated team and am happy to answer any questions, we especially encourage female applicants!
 Feel free to forward via mailing lists and to potential candidates!

-- Postdoc: Flexible topic related to the development of causal inference methods for Earth system sciences (ad soon to be published, contact me for details).
+- Postdoc: Flexible topic related to the development of causal inference methods for Earth system sciences (English ad).

 The core methodological topics include graphical models, causal inference, nonlinear time series analysis, and deep learning via a close collaboration with the machine learning group at FSU Jena.
 But the methods are flexible and open for your ideas!